robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 =====================================================

-Use case:  Backup and synchronization of PC save games folders to a central repository (ie Drop Box folder).
+Use case:  Backup and synchronization of PC save games folders to a central repository (ie Drop Box folder) using Git.
 Game saves are typically scattered across multiple folders and drives.

 This example demonstrates the following features: